Reichstag inquiry into guilt for World War I: First subcommittee: outbreak of war

 The first subcommittee initially turned to the immediate background of the war but soon decided to include its wider background as well, focusing on the broad policy lines of the great powers from 1870 onward.
 The ambitious goal of presenting the "first authoritative work on the background of the war from the German side" could not, however, be met, in particular the question of whether Germany and the other Central Powers had forced the war on the Allies.

 Cover of The German White Book (price 30 pfennigs).
 The subtitles read: "about the outbreak of the German-Russian-French war / according to the material submitted to the Reichstag".

 Above all it was "the ongoing intervention of the Foreign Office" that delayed the committee's work so substantially.
 The Office prevented the publication of four reports by renowned experts, including the legal historian Hermann Kantorowicz.
 After a thorough examination of the files, Kantorowicz came to the conclusion that Germany had been complicit in the outbreak of the war.
 He noted that three-fourths of the documents cited in The German White Book, published by the government in 1914 to support its claims regarding what had started the war, had been falsified.
 Kantorowicz's expert opinion was not published until 1967.

-After the National Socialist's election victory in July 1932, the Nazis prevented the reinstatement of the entire committee and prohibited publication of its work.
+After the National Socialist German Workers Party's election victory in July 1932, the Nazis prevented the reinstatement of the entire committee and prohibited publication of its work.
 The bulk of the first subcommittee's documentation burned during World War II.